 In order to take legal action in a personal injury or medical malpractice suit, you must prove either negligence or intent for the party at-fault.
 In order to prove negligence, the evidence must be found that shows the doctor or surgeon failed to use best practices during your treatment.
 This might mean ignoring other conditions when they were specifically documented.
-Negligence can be found at any part of the treatment process, from the diagnosis to post-operative care.
+Negligence or medical errors can be found at any part of the treatment process, from the diagnosis to post-operative care.

 If you are worried about negligent medical malpractice, it is important that you document everything.
 Documentation will hold your providers accountable for their actions, which will be important as you work with a lawyer.

 If you are not getting better, it is essential that you are following your treatment plan exactly as prescribed.
 Once again, this shows that through no fault of your own, you are not getting better.
 It will also prevent a loophole called a lapse of care, which can reduce the compensation you receive.

 Hiring a medical malpractice lawyer will give you valuable resources as you build and organize a case.
 They can help educate you around medical malpractice law, as well as find witnesses and evidence to support your case.